DevonCasey/tidaluna-plugins/README.md

 ```

 - Check that your admin password is correct (if you set one)
-- Verify Tidarr is authenticated with Tidal and has proper download permissions
+- Verify Tidarr works on its own
+- Open a ticket

 ## Development